 Records should not be used by religious leaders to check up on people or to determine whether someone is 'worthy' to perform certain church responsibilities (e.g. serving like a deacon, etc.).

 Very small congregations can sometimes be run without the collection money.
-For example, one member will pay for the music equipment, one for the hymnals and telephone bill, one for the refreshments, etc. Others might serve by letting the congregation use their home, vehicles or other resources.
+For example, one member will pay for the music equipment, one for the hymnals, one for the refreshments, and so on.
+Others might serve by letting the congregation use their home, vehicles or other resources.
 If a rental hall is used, two or three families might agree to alternate months paying the rent on the hall.

 Still other members might agree to pay for evangelism and other efforts.
 Each member is free to handle the tax aspects of their work in whatever manner they choose.
 The congregation can stay out of it completely, or if necessary, write letters to members at the end of the year acknowledging the money spent on behalf of the church.